Tuesday, February 8, 2022

 My adult life began in 2012 when I picked up these plates at a charming storefront on 15th Street.
 Walking out of the store, I knew my life had changed forever.

 I remember the thoughts.
+The sense of agency.
 These aren't my parent's plates and they aren't my roommate’s plates either.
 These are my plates, in what will supposedly be my kitchen.
 Despite the pack of eight, I remember the realization of actually only technically needing one plate, one fork, one spoon, one knife.
 I was one person, after all.
 What a beginning of your adult life way to feel.

 Monday, July 31, 2017